siconos/siconos/docs/sphinx/users_guide/lcp_solvers.rst

 Remark: when the filterOn parameter (from :class:`SolverOptions`) is different from 0, lcp_compute_error() is called at the end of the process to check the validity of the solution.
 This function needs a tolerance value and returns an error.
-In that case, tolerance is dparam[0] and error output dparam[1].
+In that case, tolerance is iparam[SICONOS_DPARAM_TOL] and error output dparam[1].
 Thus, in the following solvers, when dparam[0,1] are omitted, that means that they are not required inputs, and that if filter is on, some default values will be used.

 lexicographic Lemke
 -------------------